DanielO/blt-src/doc/scale.rst

     this indicates that the widget should defer to its parent for cursor specification.
 The default is "".

+  **-cursor** *cursorName*
+    Specifies the cursor to be used for the widget. *CursorName* may have any of the forms acceptable to **Tk_GetCursor**.
+If *cursorName* is "", this indicates that the widget should defer to its parent for cursor specification.
+The default is "".

+  **-decreasing** *boolean*
+    Indicates whether the values along the axis are monotonically increasing or decreasing.
+If *boolean* is true the axis values will be decreasing.
+The default is "0".

   **-disabledbackground** *bgName*
     Specifies the background of *pathName* when it is disabled.  *BgName* may be a color name or the name of a background object created by the **blt::background** command.
-The default is "white".
+The default is "grey90".

   **-disabledforeground** *colorName*
-    Specifies the color of the text when *pathName* is disabled.
+    Specifies the color of the scale when *pathName* is disabled.
 The default is "grey70".

-  **-font** *fontName*
+  **-divisions** *numMajorTicks*
+    Specifies the number of major ticks to be displayed.

+  **-formatcommand** *cmdPrefix*
+    Specifies a TCL command to be invoked when formatting the axis tick labels. *CmdPrefix* is a string containing the name of a TCL proc and any extra arguments for the procedure.
+This command is invoked for each major tick on the axis.
+Two additional arguments are passed to the procedure: the *pathName* and the current the numeric value of the tick.
+The procedure returns the formatted tick label.
+If "" is returned, no label will appear next to the tick.
+You can get the standard tick labels again by setting *cmdPrefix* to "".
+The default is "".

+  **-gripbackground** *bgName*
+    Specifies the normal background color of the scale's grip.
-    Specifies the font of the text.
-The default is "{Sans Serif} 11".
+    *BgName** may be a color name or the name of a background object created by the **blt::background** command.
+The default is "grey85".

-  **-foreground** *colorName*
+  **-gripborderwidth** *numPixels*
-    Specifies the color of the text.
-The default is "black".
+    Specifies the borderwidth of the grip.  *NumPixels* is a non-negative value indicating the width of the 3-D border drawn around the grip.
+    *NumPixels* may have any of the forms acceptable to **Tk_GetPixels**.
+    The default is "2".

+  **-griprelief** *reliefName*
+    Specifies the relief color of the scale's grip.
+This determines the 3-D effect for the grip.  *ReliefName* indicates how the grip should appear relative *pathName*.
+Acceptable values are **raised**, **sunken**, **flat**, **ridge**, **solid**, and **groove**.
+For example, "raised" means the grip should appear to protrude.
+The default is "raised".

   **-height** *numPixels*
     Specifies the height of the widget.  *NumPixels* is a non-negative value indicating the height of *pathName* in pixels.
 It may have any of the forms accept able to **Tk_GetPixels**, such as "200" or "2.4i".
-If *numPixels* is 0, then the height is computed from the size of the text.
+If *numPixels* is 0, then the height is computed from the size of the scale.
 The default is "0".

+  **-hide** *partsList*
+    Specifies the parts named in *partsList* are hidden.  *PartsList* is a TCL list of part names.
+Parts not listed are unaffected.
+Use the **-show** option to display parts.
+    The default is "".

-  **-highlightbackground** *BgName*
+  **-highlightbackground** *bgName*
-    Specifies the color of the traversal highlight region when the graph does not have the input focus.  *BgName* may be a color name or the name of a background object created by the **blt::background** command.
+    Specifies the color of the traversal highlight region when *pathName* does not have the input focus.  *BgName* may be a color name or the name of a background object created by the **blt::background** command.
     The default is "grey85".

   **-highlightcolor** *bgName*
     Specifies the color of the traversal highlight region when *pathName*